CassandraRose12/TTT/README.md

 First player clicks a box(shaped like a football) and then it is automated to tell you when it is the second players turn.

 If you get all three of your helmets in either a row or diagnal, YOU WIN!.

+If no one wins its a draw.

+Have Fun!